kms54321/English-Translation-for-Baidu-Wangpan/README.md

 Baidu Netdisk / Cloud app English translation files

+Thanks to zeffy for his/her panyi.exe, which simplifies the process of inserting translations.
-This fork is for the sole purpose of distributing updates for the panyi.ini and DuiStringTable.xml files
+This fork is for the purpose of distributing updates for the panyi.ini and DuiStringTable.xml files.

 Instructions